lxc/incus/doc/reference/standard_devices.md

 (standard-devices)=
 # Standard devices

-LXD provides each instance with the basic devices that are required for a standard POSIX system to work.
+Incus provides each instance with the basic devices that are required for a standard POSIX system to work.
 These devices aren't visible in the instance or profile configuration, and they may not be overridden.

 The standard devices are: